aws-samples/aws-migops-guidance/User Guide/modules.md

 1. Enter a title for the module and specify the phase where you want to put the module\.

 1. Choose **Add module**\.

+**To reorder a module**

+You can change the order in which you want to perform a module relative to other modules in the same phase\.

+1. Open the AWS MigOps console at [https://prod.us-east-2.console.migops.migration-services.aws.dev/](https://prod.us-east-2.console.migops.migration-services.aws.dev/)\.

+1. Choose **Go to MigOps Dashboard**\.

+1. In the left navigation pane, choose **Migration journeys**\.

+1. In the list of migration journeys, choose the name of the journey whose modules you want to reorder\.

+1. Choose the **Modules** tab\.

+1. Choose **Reorder modules**\.

+1. Drag the module that you want to reorder and drop it in the position that you want it to have relative to the other modules in the phase\.

+1. You can reorder multiple modules\.
+You can also move a module multiple times\.
+When you finish reordering, choose **Exit** to save your changes\.

 **To delete a module or to move it out of scope or into scope**